 You are here

-Although education about the dangers of tobacco use has increased in recent decades, youth smoking continues to be a grave problem in the United States.
+Although education about the dangers of commercial tobacco use has increased in recent decades, youth smoking continues to be a grave problem in the United States.
 According to the U.S. Centers for Disease Control and Prevention, roughly one quarter of American high school students – 18.7 percent of females and 21.3 percent of males – are current cigarette smokers.
 Each day in the United States, approximately 4,000 young people between the ages of 12 and 17 begin smoking cigarettes, and an estimated 1,140 young people become daily smokers.
 If these trends continue, more than six million children may ultimately die prematurely from smoking-related disease.

 Schools are in a unique position to reduce the problem of smoking and tobacco use by children.
 Children spend almost a third of their waking hours at school.
 Much of the peer pressure that children feel to try smoking occurs within the school setting.
 The peak years for first trying cigarettes appears to be in the sixth and seventh grades, a period when adolescents are particularly susceptible to pressures from their peers.
 Research indicates that most adult smokers start smoking cigarettes regularly before they graduate from high school.